dhowe/riscript/README.md

 RiScript is a minor language designed for writers working in computational media.
 It runs in a variety of environments, including the browser, Node, Observable, P5.js, Android and others.
 RiScript primitives (choices, symbols, gates, transforms, etc) can be used as part of any RiScript [grammar](https://rednoise.org/rita/reference/RiScript/grammar/) or executed directly using [evaluate()](https://rednoise.org/rita/reference/RiScript/grammar/).
 RiScript is free/libre/open-source and integrates with [RiTa](https://rednoise.org/rita).

-For more documentation and examples see this interactive [notebook](https://observablehq.com/@dhowe/riscript).
+For more documentation and examples see this interactive [notebook](https://observablehq.com/@dhowe/riscript) on observable.

 ### Installation